cppchriscpp/fortune-cookie/README.md

 Any time you re-run `cookie.py` it will generate a new set of 100 fortunes for the site to show.
 You may want to attach this to a cron, or do something similar.

-## See It live

-I have this [temporarily hosted](http://fortune.kube.cpprograms.net) somewhere.
-This link may or may not be active.
-It's not a high priority of mine.
-If it's down, feel free to ping me though!

 ## Docker

 If you want to run this thing using docker, there is a `Dockerfile` you can use in the root directory.